MattStClair/learning-journal/lj-day-two.md

 Another thing I learned from today is I got more comfortable with github and navigating the web gui.

 Lastly, even while typing this I am uncertain about how I am going to add, commit, and push this assignment haha.
-So I guess the terminal is the beast so far but I have learned some stuff which I dont want to forget.
+So I guess the terminal is the beast, which I should have been practicing while doing the project as the directions said, so far but I have learned some stuff which I dont want to forget.